gladlySIMRAN/simran-1st/README.md

 # simran-1st
-this is my first own repositary.
+this is my own repositary.